 - A. Undertake a study of how a Bike Share Program could be implemented throughout the County. - B. Procure, contract and administer the bicycle share program once the implementation study is completed. - C. Implement the program in a phased approach and partner with the cities identified in the Phase I of the bicycle share program so MTA funds at least: - 1.
 Up to 50% of total capital costs per each city - 2.
 Up to 35% of total O&M costs per each city (on-going) - D. Identify a financial business plan that includes: - 1.
 User fees - 2.
 Advertising fees - 3.
 Corporate sponsors - 4.
-A recommendation on a revenue split for all fees/revenues identified above. - E. Prioritize eligible grants to support the costs of the program including: - 1 State Active Transportation Program ("ATP") funds - 2.
-State "Cap &Trade" funds - 3.
+A recommendation on a revenue split for all fees/revenues identified above. - E. Prioritize eligible grants to support the costs of the program including: - 1.
+State Active Transportation Program ("ATP") funds - 2.
+State "Cap & Trade" funds - 3.
 Federal bicycle and active transportation funds - 4.
-All other eligible funding sources - F. Develop a robust system-wide branding and educational effort that supports the use of bicycle share as part of the implementation study. - G. Update on all of the above at the April 2014 Board meeting.
+All other eligible funding sources - F. Develop a robust system-wide branding and educational effort that supports the use of bicycle share as part of the implementation study. - D. Hentling of the even set of a grant of the set - G. Update on all of the above at the April 2014 Board meeting.